krritik/KOSS_TASK/README.md

 ##  for making a new project in python scrapy
-we need to type "scrapy startproject <projectname>" 	in the terminal
+we need to type "scrapy startproject projectname" 	in the terminal

 ##  for running a program
-we need to type "sudo scrapy crawl <spidername>" in the terminal like for this it is "amazon"
+we need to type "sudo scrapy crawl spidername" in the terminal like
+           for this program spidername is "amazon"
             "sudo" is used because sometimes it denies the permissinon or network access

 ##  for input data